Waikato reviews subdivision rules again

 I have been approached by many, hoping that subdivision will be freed up with this consolidation of the rules.
 Although Council have indicated that they have an open mind, I believe that the future has already been signalled in the earlier plan change.
 In this change the Waikato Regional Council requested a minimum size lot of forty hectares before a lifestyle lot could be subdivided.
 Council supported this but, following negotiation with appellants, this was reduced to twenty.
 I believe that Council will propose a move to forty again and probably cement this; in line with other Councils.

 My advice to those who need to subdivide for some reason is to utilise the current rules in your particular area and don't hold out hope that things are going to get easier.
 They won't.
 The new rules will be advertised from as early as next year and you will have an opportunity to make submissions to them.
 It is an increasingly complex process but worth being involved in if you stand to be disadvantaged under the new rules.
 However, taking action now is by far the best approach.

-If you are interested to find out what opportunities might exist for your land, feel free to give me a call and discuss your situation.
+If you are interested to find out what opportunities for your land might potentially be lost, feel free to give me a call and discuss your situation without delay.

 Brent Trail, Managing Director of Surveying Services, specialises in resource consent applications for subdivisions across the Coromandel, Waikato, and Bay of Plenty.
 For further information call 0800 268 632 or email email@example.com